degouville/atom-bootstrap4/README.md

   - Supports autocompletion of all helper classes in JavaScript, CSS and HTML
   - Snippet support for all components.
+  - Snippet support for templates.
+  - Snippet support for layout.
+  - Snippet support for content.

+Screenshot :

+![Screenshot][6]

 Feel free to let me know what else you want added via: